 If you want more screens, you’ll need Sling Blue.
 This option comes with three screens as standard.
 Even better, if you decide to go the tag team route and get Orange and Blue, your maximum concurrent stream count jumps to four, making it the only realistic option for families.

-Sling’s more niche subscription options — Sling International and Sling Latino — has similar restrictions.
+Sling’s more niche subscription options — Sling International and Sling Latino — have similar restrictions.
 The former allows a single stream, while the latter supports up to two.
 Combining both will get you up to three.

 In addition to the above sports channel packages, Sling TV includes a handy feature for tracking upcoming games called Game Finder.
 The feature is an online search tool where users can find upcoming regular-season games across the NFL, MLB, NBA, and a lot more.
 You can access the tool from the Sports tab within your Sling app or at Sling’s Game Finder page.